 Tsukasa never remarried.
 He worked for many years as a sailor on inter-island steamers.
 He was working on a sampan in Kaneohe Bay (Oahu) on December 7, 1941.
-The crew remained on the boat all day; the next day the Coast Guard arrived at the boat, and the crew was then taken off the boat by the Navy.
+The crew remained on the boat all day, close to Mr. MacFarlane’s house.
+The next day the Coast Guard arrived at the boat, and the crew was then taken off the boat by the Navy.

 Wendell was educated at Kawananakoa Intermediate School in Honolulu, then attended Pahala High School for three years.
-In the 1940 Federal Census, he was living in Pahala with his aunt and uncle, Densuke and Haruno (Fujioka) Taguchi.
+In 1940, he was living in Pahala with his aunt and uncle, Densuke and Haruno (Fujioka) Taguchi.
 His uncle was a truck driver for the sugar plantation.
 Before entering the Army, he was a truck driver for the Hutchinson Sugar Plantation Company.
 He was also active in the Pahala Community Athletic Association’s Senior Baseball League.

 Fujioka registered for the draft on February 15, 1942, Local Board No. 6 in Pahala.
 His address was House 25, Mill Camp, Pahala.
 He was 5’7½” tall and weighed 156 pounds.
 His point of contact was his aunt, Masako Fujioka of Pahala.
 He was employed by the Hawaiian Agricultural Company.

-Wendell Fujioka volunteered and was enlisted into the U.S. Army at Pahala on March 18, 1943.
+Wendell Fujioka volunteered and was enlisted into the Army at Pahala on March 18, 1943.
 His civilian occupation was given as “Semiskilled chauffeurs and driver, bus/taxi/truck/tractor.”
-He was sent to the “tent city” at Schofield Barracks with the other recruits.
+He was sent to Boom Town, the “tent city” at Schofield Barracks, with the other recruits.
 They were given a farewell aloha ceremony by the community on March 28 at Iolani Palace.
 On April 4 the new soldiers left on the S.S.
 Lurline for San Francisco enroute to Camp Shelby, Mississippi.

 After basic training, Wally, as he was known, was assigned to 3rd Battalion, K Company.
 Following months of additional training, the 442nd left Camp Shelby for Camp Patrick Henry, Virginia, on April 22, 1944.
 They shipped out to the Mediterranean Theater of Operations in a large convoy of troop ships on May 2 and arrived in Naples, Italy, on May 28.